Rail Travel in Turkey

-Time keeping is not all that good and a train arriving within one hour of its schedule would be considered on time.
+Time keeping is getting better and better as the network modernizes.
+However the culture is still not focused on timekeeping and a train arriving within one hour of its schedule would be considered on time.
 The entire network is single track and some lines are quite busy with freight traffic, Trains crossings is difficulty to plan and a train path is easily lost.

 Horror stories of trains behind schedule by more than 24h abound.
 The fact is that cross-country trains such as Erzurum or Tatvan to Istanbul can be very late in winter when the trains are held back by snow and mudslides.
 This happens once or twice a year.
 In summer time, a delay by more than a couple of hours would be very rare.

 One can travel all year around in Turkey.
 Most of inland Turkey has a so-called continental weather either very hot or very cold but sunny most of the time.
 Snow and sub-zero temperature are encountered on most of the network from mid December to mid March.
 But even in winter, the sky remains clear, fog is rare and some of the best pictures have been taken at that time.
 The temperature in summer is quite high and the light is very strong.

 Spring and autumn are the best in my opinion: the weather is still warm, even hot but nights are cool.
 Spring has the added benefit of green nature and longer daylight.
 Speaking of nature, most plants gets sunburned (and brownish) in late May / June everywhere except along the Black Sea coast.
 Finally one must bear in mind that the network stretch from north to south: Adana area will be in the twenties degrees almost year around whereas Erzincan can be under snow very late.
 This can be useful to amend a trip at the last minute according to weather condition.